 - Mouth—smooth, balanced, medium tannins, long finish

-- The wine seemed much smoother, less grippy with a longer finish and more aromatic on the nose.
+- The wine seemed much softer, less grippy with a longer finish, and more aromatic on the nose.

-- After the first 15 seconds, nose, taste and mouth—closely resembled the traditional decanted wine, but looked visually darker
+- After the first 15 seconds, the nose, taste, and mouth—closely resembled the traditionally decanted wine but looked visually darker

 In our opinion, traditional wine decanting is still the gold standard.
 The wine is elegantly presented, and the wine experiences a less forced transformation that encourages the development of the wine’s bouquet.

-Hyper-decanting wine just sounds so super cool, and we had a lot of fun playing with it.
-To be used with caution.
+Hyper decanting wine sounds super cool, and we had a lot of fun playing with it.
+However, to be used with caution.
 If you intend to use this method, we recommend taste-testing until you are satisfied.
 This will completely horrify a traditional, die-hard wine connoisseur, but it is fun.